-As a result, the user entity will often obtain a Service Organization Controls (SOC) report from their SaaS providers in order to understand the provider’s control structure and to gain comfort in knowing that either their information is being processed completely and accurately or their information is safe, available and confidentially retained.
+As a result, the user entity will often obtain a Systems and Organization Controls (SOC) report from their SaaS providers in order to understand the provider’s control structure and to gain comfort in knowing that either their information is being processed completely and accurately or their information is safe, available and confidentially retained.

 SOC reports include a description of the provider’s control structure and an opinion by an independent accounting firm as to whether this control structure is properly designed and the controls are operating effectively.

 The most popular types of SOC reports are: